Ad Technologies

 What is Bid Shading?
 A Game Changer or Challenger

-Bid shading is the algorithm-based solution with which DSP (and some of the SSPs) set the average bid for each impression, thus saving advertisers from overspending.
+Bid shading is the algorithm-based solution with which DSP (and some SSPs) set the average bid for each impression, thus saving advertisers from overspending.
 It helps advertisers win impressions on ad space at the lowest possible price while still achieving their campaign goals.

 Bid shading evolved out of necessity when the “second-price auction” transitioned to the “first-price auction”.